datahub-project/datahub/docs/advanced/field-path-spec-v2.md

 * must be unique across all fields within a schema.
 * make schema navigation in the UI more intuitive.
-* allow for capturing and editing documentation of intermediate structs/records leading to a filed, and not just fields.
 * allow for identifying the type of schema the field is part of, such as a `key-schema` or a `value-schema`.
 * allow for future-evolution